cannmirror/pto-isa/docs/grammar/PTO-AS.md

 PTO-AS is a synchronous, line-ordered format: there is no `wait(...)` clause and no implicit event result.
 If a program needs to model an explicit dependency, it uses an explicit instruction (for example `tsync`) with event operands.

-Operands may also include PTX-like “indexed” forms (commonly used by memory ops):
+Operands may also include indexed forms (commonly used by memory ops):

 ```text
 %t0 = tload %sv[%c0, %c1] : (!pto.memref<...>, index, index) -> !pto.tile<...>;